GOING AS DUTY

 (Note: Over at Cinema Treasures, there’s debate about the 70mm version opening in the Loop at either the McVickers or the Michael Todd.
-After completing its initial run at the Cinestage, running for 24 weeks, the epic moved over to the McVickers in April, 1968, running for 27 more weeks.
-Here is the ad.
+After starting its initial run on 10/24/1967 at the Cinestage—here is the ad—and running 24 weeks, the epic moved over to the McVickers in April, 1968, running for 27 more weeks.
 In June, 1968, it was the premiere attraction at the UA Cinema 150 in Oak Brook, running 27 weeks.
 And yes, the 70mm job, reaching the end of serviceability, had four much shorter engagements at the Michael Todd, sans hardticket.)

 Text COPYRIGHT © 2002 RALPH BENNER (Revised 6/2021) All Rights Reserved.